reallydontask/reallydontask.github.io/docs/_posts/2025-03-23-interviewing-a-drunkards-search.markdown

 > This is why we do a take home test

 I love these and think that followed with a walkthrough in a interview, they can provide a lot of useful information.
-The main problem with these is that the time they take to complete, which might mean losing out on candidates who really can't dedicate another 4 hours for another take home test.
+The main problem with these is, the time they take to complete, which might mean losing out on candidates who really can't dedicate another 4 hours for another take home test.

 # Misc Tech Knowledge

-Surprisingly enough trivia questions are seemingly still in vogue, e.g. what's the output of ```kubectl get nodes``` or what's the difference between ADD and COPY in docker file?
+Surprisingly enough trivia questions are seemingly still in vogue, e.g. what's the output of ```kubectl get nodes``` or what's the difference between ADD and COPY in a docker file?

 Defenders of this type of questions tend to argue that they are good proxies for experience in the area of the questions.
 I think this is generally not the case given that a lot of certifications test for this sort of knowledge.
 Furthermore, theoretical knowledge is relatively easy to achieve but there is no guarantees that the candidate will apply it.

 In fairness, the questions around these areas tend to generally be more about experience and scenario based than outright trivia questions, which to me seems fairly sensible.
 Sure they might be harder to evaluate than trivia questions with, almost always, a right answer but I think they provide a better guide as to the competency of the candidate.

+We might be on to something here.

+# It gets worse

+Do they write good PR descriptions?
+Do they place value in writing documentation?
+Is the candidate a gold plater?
+Do they validate their approach before proceeding with a complex or time consuming feature?
+Do they take PR feedback personally?

+A list of intagebles, for want of a better word, like this could go on forever, everybody will have their own list no doubt, and these are nigh on impossible to accurately gauge in an interview and no, competency based interviews are not going to help here, for reasons previously explained.